166 result(s)

 Partition-based clustering using constraint optimization

-Grossi V., Guns T., Monreale A., Nanni M.
+Grossi V, Guns T, Monreale A, Nanni M

 Metrics:

-See at: lirias.kuleuven.be Open Access | Lirias Open Access | ISTI Repository Open Access | Vrije Universiteit Brussel Research Portal Restricted | doi.org Restricted | link.springer.com Restricted | researchportal.vub.be Restricted | CNR ExploRA
+See at: CNR IRIS Open Access | link.springer.com Open Access | lirias.kuleuven.be Open Access | Lirias Open Access | ISTI Repository Open Access | Vrije Universiteit Brussel Research Portal Restricted | doi.org Restricted | CNR IRIS Restricted | CNR IRIS Restricted | researchportal.vub.be Restricted

-2016 Contribution to journal Open Access OPEN
+2016 Journal article Open Access OPEN

 Guest editors' introduction to the EcmlPkdd 2016 journal track special issue of Machine Learning

-Gartner T., Nanni M., Passerini A., Robardet C.
+Gartner T, Nanni M, Passerini A, Robardet C

 DOI: 10.1007/s10994-016-5587-3